Vidit88/Javascript-learning-2024/README.md

 This Project is based on the concept of input handeling in javascript using DOM manupulation.
 In this project we take user's height and Weight and return them the Calculated Bmi.

+Project - 3 (Digital Clock)

+Made a Digital clock it is a very simple project the main thing which it showcase is the setinterval feature of JS.